captainbrosset/patrickbrosset.com/content/articles/webmcp-proposal.md

 https://www.youtube.com/watch?v=sTmXzJ_1abE

+<div id="feedback"></div>

 ## Feedback

 As I mentioned before, this is an early proposal for now.
 There's nothing more important in the life of an early proposal than feedback from people who might need to use this when it exists.

-So, if you're excited about this (in fact, even if you have an alergic reaction to it), or if you have different ideas for how to do something like this, then let me know on [Mastodon](https://mas.to/@patrickbrosset), [Bluesly](https://bsky.app/profile/patrickbrosset.com), or [LinkedIn](https://www.linkedin.com/in/patrickbrosset/).
+So, if you're excited about this (in fact, even if you have an alergic reaction to it), or if you have different ideas for how to do something like this, then let me know on [Mastodon](https://mas.to/@patrickbrosset), [Bluesky](https://bsky.app/profile/patrickbrosset.com), or [LinkedIn](https://www.linkedin.com/in/patrickbrosset/).

 Or, [open an issue on the proposal's repository directly](https://github.com/webmachinelearning/webmcp/issues).